I love this wood cake stand so much. It was such an easy DIY and I think you might want to make one for sure!

 I love that the same cake stand looks so different in so many places in our home.

 I can’t even imagine how great this will look with a gray stain or even painted a fun color!
 Pink perhaps??

 A cake stand, originally known as a salver, was made to hold a cake (duh), but some of us rarely use them for cakes.
 I use them for desserts, muffins, and all desserts.
 I also use my cake stands as a decor item and you can find many of them throughout our home with lots of wonderful items stored on top.

-This cake stand is a one of a kind and I am so happy how it turned out.
+This cake stand is one of a kind and I am so happy with how it turned out.
 It turned out better than I expected.